-Power in the Bubble CheekTM Exercises: (standing or sitting)
+Power in the Bubble CheekTM Exercises: (standing, sitting or in a cycling position on the bike)

-(1) Set-Up the Power: Bubble your cheeks and see if you can breathe in and out through your nose, keeping the bubble in the cheeks and without letting the chest fall.
+(1) Set-Up the Power: Bubble your cheeks and see if you can breathe in and out through your nose, keeping the bubble in the cheeks and without letting the chest fall/collapse.

-- (2) Activate the Power: Bubble your cheeks then breathe in through your nose as far as you can go.
-Then keeping the bubbled cheeks on the exhale, allow the force of the exhale to unseal the lips slightly so that air exits via the mouth and not the nose, all while keeping the pressure in the bubbled cheeks and staying tall. - (3) Progress the Power: Bubble your cheeks and then breathe in (through the nose), then during the Bubble Cheek[TM] exhale when you force the exhale through the lips that unseal due to the force, try to also make sound.
+(2) Activate the Power: Bubble your cheeks then breathe in through your nose as far as you can go.
+Then keeping the bubbled cheeks on the exhale, allow the force of the exhale to unseal the lips slightly so that air exits via the mouth and not the nose, all while keeping the pressure in the bubbled cheeks and staying lengthened (i.e. tall).

+(3) Progress the Power: Bubble your cheeks and then breathe in (through the nose), then during the Bubble CheekTM exhale when you force the exhale through the lips that unseal due to the force, try to also make sound.
 The air while making the sound will exit through the lips and not the nose.
-Once you start to make sound, consistently get louder, or accelerate the air of the exhale, all while staying tall.
+Once you start to make sound, consistently get louder, or accelerate the air of the exhale, all while staying lengthened (i.e. tall).